aspose-total/Aspose.Total-Products/total/en/android-java/conversion/powerpoint-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLSX in Android via Java or Online App" h2="Export POWERPOINT file to XLSX in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a POWERPOINT file to XLSX can be beneficial for a variety of reasons.
+For example, XLSX files are easier to share and store than POWERPOINT files, and they can be opened in a variety of programs.
+Additionally, XLSX files are more secure than POWERPOINT files, as they are less likely to be corrupted or damaged.

+<h2>How Aspose.Total Helps for PowerPoint to XLSX Conversion</h2>

-You can easily convert POWERPOINT file to XLSX in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POWERPOINT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSX.
+Aspose.Total for Android via Java is a powerful tool that can help you easily convert POWERPOINT files to XLSX in a two-step process.
+In the first step, you can export the POWERPOINT file to HTML by using Aspose.Slides for Android via Java.
+Then, in the second step, you can use Aspose.Cells for Android via Java to convert the HTML to XLSX.
+This process is quick and easy, and it ensures that your POWERPOINT file is converted to XLSX accurately and securely.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}